systemmonkey42/iphonebackupfs/README.md

 - The iphone metadata is read once prior to making the entire filesystem available, and is never referenced again.
 - Metadata inside the backup is ignored.
 File timestamps default to current time.
 - All backup files are classified into "domains".
 By default, only the "CameraRollDomain" is mounted.
+- iPhone applications make use of sqlite databases, however opening a sqlite database on a read-only filesystem requires the alternate "url" format with the __immutable__ option set (eg: `file://path/to/sqllite.db?immutable=1`)